BA in French & Linguistics

 Honors in the Major

 Students with a sufficient GPA overall (at least 3.65) and in the major (at least 3.7) and who have already taken at least two of the core courses in Linguistics (from CAS LX 250, 301, 321, 331) as well as CAS LF 350 plus another of the required courses in French literature can apply to participate in the Honors program, which involves additional advanced coursework.
-See the Linguistics Program website for details.
+See the Linguistics Department website for details.
 Applications will be accepted no sooner than the end of sophomore year and no later than the beginning of the second semester of the junior year.